vbmobile/mobile-id-documentation/docs/Features/BiometricMatch/BiometricMatch_Index.md

 === "Android"

-    Here's how you can get the result by using the result launcher that's passed as the final parameter:
+    Here is how you can get the match report and handle the result for the face match:
     ```kotlin
-    private val faceMatchResultLauncher = registerForActivityResult(MatchResultLauncher())
-    { result: MatchActivityResult ->
-        if (result.success) {
-            val data = result.matchReportSuccess
-            onSuccess(data)
-        } else {
+    interface OnMatchCompletion {
-            handleError(result.matchReportError)
+        fun onMatchSuccess(matchReport: MatchReport)
+        fun onMatchError(matchReportError: MatchReportError)
     }
-    }
     ```

-    The MatchActivityResult has the following structure:

-    data class MatchActivityResult(
-        val matchReportSuccess: MatchReport? = null,
-        val matchReportError: MatchReportError? = null
-    ) {
-        val success get() = matchReportSuccess != null }

     The MatchReportError has the following structure: